 THE EVOLUTION OF DOUBLE BLOCK & BLEED CONTINUES…

 Introduced in 1941, General Valve Twin Seal Valves, were the first to meet the rigid requirements of double block & bleed service – more than 68 years ago.
 In the years since, subtle yet significant design refinements have been made to improve the valve’s performance.
-Superior design innovations, pride in manufacturing workmanship and the selection of the best materials, support Cameron’s commitment to excellence and complete customer satisfaction.
+Superior design innovations, pride in manufacturing workmanship and the selection of the best materials (we work with one of the top industrial rubber supplier companies), support Cameron’s commitment to excellence and complete customer satisfaction.
 The General Valve Twin Seal Valve replaces this antiquated two-valve system with just one double seated bubble-tight valve.
 The upstream and downstream seals provide the same function as the two block valves.
 The body (serving as a spool piece) bleed verifies seal integrity.

 Scored seating segments

 Seal abrasion is inherent in the design of most ball and gate valves.
 In most instances, the seats are ground or wedged against metal every time the valve cycles.
 Any foreign material lodged between the seats and ball or gate will score the seating surfaces.
 Once the seating segment is scored, product loss and contamination results.
 The General Valve Twin Seal Valve avoids abrasion by having both independent slips totally retracted from the body bore during cycling.